RAWebb/GettingCleaningDataCourseProject/codebook.md

 ```
 Use descriptive activity names to name the activities in the data set
 ```
-Activity levels were already defined as factors when data was read into R, so we use revalue() to change the names of the factors.
+Activity code (1-6) were already defined as factors when data was read into R, so we use revalue() to change the names of the factors.
 Note revalue() comes from the plyr  package and when using both plyr  & dplyr  packages, plyr should generally be loaded first, otherwise it could interfere with dplyr functions such as summarize().

 Step 4: